nmbr73/Kernfusion/Fuses/README.md

 ## Link Fuses into Fusion

+Make sure to ste a 'Kernfusion:' path map to the folder you checked out the repository to.

 ### on macOS

 Set PROJECTS to whatever folder you want to clone the project into: